zhaottcrystal/conifer/README.md

 Let's first look at  **conifer**, a framework where you can do phylogenetic inference with amino acids sequences or DNA sequences.
 This framework has incoporated several popular models such as K80 for DNA data or GTR models for both DNA and amino acid sequences.
 However, it is also flexible for you to customize your own selected features to define the rate matrix in the continuous time Markov chains (CTMCs) framework.
 Moreover, it is general to incorporate new data types where your data can take more than one character to denote a state in the CTMCs.
 This is particular useful when modelling condon evolution or the co-evolution of groups of interacting amino acid residues.

+### Modelling language
+Our framework can incoporate as special cases most existing DNA, amino acid and codon evolution models.
+For simplicity, we take the HKY85 model

+<span style="color:blue;background-color:grey;font-size:18px;"> Plan to put list text here </span>

 ### Example:
 We provide an example ``SingleProteinModel.java`` using amino acid sequences to estimate the rate matrix and tree topology to demonstrate the use of our software.
 We paste this code at the end of this tutorial.